What are the other Names for this Condition? (Also known as/Synonyms)

 - Non-itchy salmon-colored skin rashes during episodes of fever

-- Increased white blood cell (WBC) count with increase in neutrophils and bands (type of neutrophils)
+- Increased white blood cell (WBC) count with increase in neutrophils and bands (the immature type of neutrophils)

 - Sore throat